Skip to content

 17 3 * * * uv run /srv/app/bin/spawn-cleanup.py

-• cron decides when cleanup should happen
+• external scheduler decides when cleanup should run